junweima/Mask_RCNN/README.md

+# Knowledgify Extension on Mask R-CNN
+---
+Refer to paper Knowledgify for more details

+Things to do:

+- [ ] Train the current setup (resnet and see if the result is the same)
+- [ ] Integrate MobileNetV2
+- [ ] Train with distillation

+---
 # Mask R-CNN for Object Detection and Segmentation

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.